publiccodenet/about/organization/staff-and-contractors.md

 Some roles in our organization are fulfilled by contractors.
 For transparency, these are mentioned with the legal entity they bill through.

-As we are a community leadership organization that mostly helps others we aim for minimal hierarchy and overhead and maximal autonomy for the specialists who further [our mission](mission.md).
+As we are a community leadership organization that mostly helps others, we aim for minimal hierarchy and overhead and maximal autonomy for the specialists who further [our mission](mission.md).

 The staff consists of a manager, [a coordination team](#coordination-team) and specialists.